All Episodes

 What's happening?

-this Egypt air crash.
+Hey, take on this Egypt air crash.

-I think um, you know, based on what we're gonna see in the very near future, as far as pieces and parts they're finding in the ocean, the plane broke up in mid-air, and uh from there it it's it's basically uh um airbus in time like A320, I don't believe broke up in the air on its own.
+I think, you know, based on what we're going to see in the very near future as far as pieces and parts of their finding in the ocean, the plane broke up in mid-air.

 Oh, no, no, no.

-And the reason I believe that as you do is because they had three air marshals on the flight.
+And the reason I believe that, as you do, is because they had three air marshals on the flight.

-And the flight only had fifty-five people.
+And the flight only had 55 people.

-It had to be a it had to be a bomb.
+It had to be a bomb.

 That's my take.